HumanSignal/label-studio/README.md

 ### Extend & Embed

-To extend the functionality of embed the labeling inside your app, you need to be able to compile it from the sources.
+To extend the functionality or embed the labeling inside your app, you need to be able to compile it from the sources.

 [This guide explains how to do that](docs/Embed.md)

-## Using Label Studio

-### Config Language

-Editor configuration is based on XML-like tags.
-Internally tags are represented by a react view and mobx-state-tree model.
-Each tag has a set of parameters, and you can look it up in the [documentation](/docs/Tags.md).

 ## Features